Print

 2. Heat 2 tablespoons olive oil in a large soup pot over medium heat.

 4. Once veggies are soft and caramelized add fresh cherry tomatoes with dried spices and cook until tomatoes start to break down and stick to the bottom of the pan – about 3-5 minutes.
-As they soften you can press them against the side of the pot with the back of your spoon to burst them – just be careful not to burn yourself with any hot liquid that squirts out from the tomatoes!
+As they soften you can press them against the side of the pot with the back of your spoon to burst them – just be careful not to burn yourself with any hot liquid from the tomatoes!

 5. Stir in fire roasted canned tomatoes and broth, scraping up any brown bits from the bottom of the pan and bring to a simmer.
 Simmer for about 20 minutes, until the tomatoes are very soft and the soup has reduced slightly.
 Reduce heat to low.